 Posted on

-I have included the references for alpha-lipoic acid in the text below.
+Ok, I have provided the research for this information in the text below.

 References: